aimms/how-to/Articles/585/585-AIMMS-server-app.rst

 * Line 10: The annotation ``dex::ServiceName`` associates the procedure ``pr_countTheStars`` with the service ``countStars``.

-* Lines 3-4:
-    When the procedure is invoked as a task, the string parameter  ``dex::api::RequestAttribute`` is available.
+* Lines 3-4:  When the procedure is invoked as a task, the string parameter  ``dex::api::RequestAttribute`` is available.
 Here it is used the name of the input file and output file to local string parameters.

 * Line 6: Call the workhorse (see sub section below).

 **Similar** procedures define the same service, but use other data formats, such as CSV, Excel, Parquet, and XML.
 In addition, there are similar procedures to generate an input file.

-implementing service
+Implementing a service
 ----------------------

-We are assuming here that you have developed a service; to count the number of `*` in a dictionary of lines.
+We are assuming here that you have developed a service; to count the number of asterisks in a dictionary of lines.

 .. code-block:: aimms
     :linenos:
-    :emphasize-lines: 3,5

     Procedure pr_actuallyCountStarsJson {
         Arguments: (sp_input,sp_output);